oracle-livelabs/apex/ai-interactive-report-lab/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 ## Task 1: Enable Dictation in the Application Definition

-Oracle APEX supports browser-based dictation through the Web Speech API.
-Because this feature has security and privacy considerations, the setting must be explicitly enabled by the developer.
-In this task, you will enable dictation at the application level so the microphone icon appears in supported components.
+Dictation is disabled by default because speech may be processed by third-party servers depending on the browser.
+In this task, you will enable dictation in the application security settings so the microphone icon appears in the search bar and Chat Assistant.

 1. From the App Builder home page, open the **Supply Chain Management** application.
 On the Application home page, select **Shared Components**.

     ![Navigate to Shared Components](images/shared-comp.png " ")

-2. Under **Security**, select **Security Attributes**.
+2. Under Security, select **Security Attributes**.

     ![Open Security Attributes](images/security.png " ")

 3. Select the **Browser Security** tab.
 Toggle **Enable Dictation** on.

     ![Enable Dictation](images/browser-security.png " ")